Symbolic Equation Module

 In Part 2 of the problem below, we are asked to solve for x.
 To input our answer properly, we will use both the simple and advanced math tools.
 Additionally, we will need to use the parentheses tool, .

-The correct answer for the problem is:
+The correct answer for the problem is: Logarithmic expression showing log of a divided by b minus 5.

 Click the light-gray answer blank to activate the cursor.